About Us > Resources

 I want to go ahead with my fence project as proposed.
 What do I do?

-Sign and date the proposal in the blue boxes at the bottom, initial Terms + Conditions #4 + #5 in the little blue boxes on the left side, circle and initial any options you’d like (if any options are listed separately), and return a copy along with a 50% deposit made out to Reliable The Fence People.
+Sign and date the proposal in the blue boxes at the bottom, initial Terms + Conditions #4 in the little blue box on the left side, circle and initial any options you’d like (if any options are listed separately), and return a copy along with a 50% deposit made out to Reliable The Fence People.
 You keep the bottom (yellow) copy for your records.
 Note that your price is good for 10 days – contact your Estimator if your time frame is beyond that.

 I mailed back my proposal + deposit as described above.
 What happens next?